abishdangol/forge_2d/README.md

-# forge_2d
+# forge2d_game

-This is a 2d game created using Flutter and Flame game engine
+A new Flutter project.